Kashigu/BlackRose/README.md

 ```

 ## Important Notice
 This project is intended for educational purposes only.
-It is a demonstration of my comprehension with how compilers work.
+It is a demonstration of my comprehension with how Compilers and Programming Languages work.